 Pre algebra coursework prepares you to face problems with variables and helped you to understand why solving for x is useful.
 I have helped many students with the order of operations and how to remember them.
 I can also help identify what is useful in a word problem and how to use the information to isolate a variable.

 I have tutored in a math lab where many students come with precalculus questions, such as determining shifts of a graph, finding zeros of polynomials, and applications of trigonometric functions.
 I have been able to help these students by providing simple answers to difficult questions that are easy to both understand and apply.

 I have tutored trigonometry for several years, and I can show students tricks for proving trigonometric equations as well as remembering how to graph trigonometric functions.

 The math involved in statistics is mostly beginning and intermediate algebra, but the concepts themselves can be difficult to grasp.
 One of the most important ideas to understand in a statistics problem is that the numerical "answer" is only half of the solution.
 The interpretation of that result is just as important.
 I have tutored students taking various statistics courses for two years.
 During that time, I have developed easy way to learn the empirical formula, confidence interval estimates, and other common topics found in a statistics class.

-I am familiar with all math at the high school level and have been tutoring SAT math for four years.
+I am familiar with all math at the high school level and have been tutoring SAT math since 2014.
 I have also proctored SAT testing and have led SAT practice sessions in the classroom.